 (6) If a worker continues to refuse or fail to comply with an order to participate in the return to work program for one month, or such time as an arbitrator otherwise orders, after an order is made under subsection (1) in respect of the worker, then the worker’s entitlement to compensation for the injury in respect of which the worker was required to participate in the return to work program ceases.

-[Section 72B inserted by No. 42 of 2004 s.
+[Section 72B inserted: No. 42 of 2004 s.
 58.]

+Division 5A — Claims by dependants and others for compensation

+[Heading inserted: No. 8 of 2018 s.
+6.]

+72C.
+Terms used

+In this Division —

+approved means approved by the chief executive officer;

+claim means a claim for compensation made under section 72E;

+claimant means a person claiming to be entitled to compensation under clause 7, 8, 9 or 11;

+clause means a clause of Schedule 1A.

-[Division 5A deleted by No. 48 of 1993 s.
-28(1).]
+[Section 72C inserted: No. 8 of 2018 s.
+6.]

+72D.
+Application of this Division

+(1) This Division applies to compensation that an employer of a worker is liable to pay to or for a person in accordance with Schedule 1A.